UCL-ARC/rred-reports/src/rred_reports/reports/README.md

 ## Generate PDF reports

+- We should have received this year's template for school report documents (based on the previous years because we've edited it to make it consistent) from the RRED team.
+The report template should be added to `input/templates/{year}/{year-range}_template.docx` and the [report_config.toml](report_config.toml) updated to the current year.
 - Copy the masterfile export from the Data Safe Haven `MFT Outbound/ReadingRecoveryEvalDB/` to the repo's `input/processed/{year}` so that it matches the settings in [report_config.toml](report_config.toml).